 I’m Corinne Duyvis, Amsterdam-based author of science fiction and fantasy.

-My next novel, Guardians of the Galaxy: Collect Them All will be out in April 2017; it’s an original prose novel set in the Marvel universe.
+My third novel, Guardians of the Galaxy: Collect Them All released in April 2017; it’s an original prose novel set in the Marvel universe.

 SFX Magazine (SFX Loves selection) on On the Edge of Gone